Log-optimal portfolio and num\'eraire portfolio for market models stopped at a random time: The mathematical model and preliminaries

-Our mathematical model starts with a filtered probability space $\left(\Omega, {\cal F}, \mathbb F,P\right)$.
+{\bf How our financial model is parametrized?} Our model starts with a filtered probability space $\left(\Omega, {\cal F}, \mathbb F,P\right)$.
 Here the filtration $\mathbb F:=({\cal F}_t)_{t\geq 0}$, which represents the ``public" flow of information available to all agent over time, satisfies the usual conditions of right continuity and completeness.
-On this stochastic basis, we suppose given a d-dimensional {\bf locally bounded and quasi-left-continuous} $\mathbb F$-semimartingale, $S$, that models the discounted price process of d risky assets.
-In addition to this initial market model, $(S, \mathbb F, P)$, we consider a random time $\tau$, that might represent the death time of an agent or the default time of a firm, and hence it might not be an $\mathbb F$-stopping time in general.
-To this random time, we associate the following associated non-decreasing process $D$ and the filtration $\mathbb G:=({\cal G}_t)_{t\geq 0}$ given by
+On this stochastic basis, we suppose given a d-dimensional $\mathbb F$-semimartingale, $S$, that models the discounted price process of d risky assets.
+In addition to this initial market model $(S, \mathbb F)$, we consider a random time $\tau$, that might represent the death time of an agent or the default time of a firm, and hence it might not be an $\mathbb F$-stopping time in general.
+To this random time, we associate the non-decreasing process $D$ and the filtration $\mathbb G:=({\cal G}_t)_{t\geq 0}$ given by

-It is clear $\mathbb G$ makes $\tau$ a stopping time.
+It is clear that $\mathbb G$ makes $\tau$ a stopping time.
 In fact, it is the smallest filtration, satisfying the usual conditions, that makes $\tau$ a stopping time and contains $\mathbb F$.
 It is the progressive enlargement of $\mathbb F$ with $\tau$.
 Besides $D$ and $\mathbb G$, other $\mathbb F$-adapted processes intimately related to $\tau$ play central roles in our analysis.
-Among these, the following survival probabilities called Az\'ema supermartingales in the literature, and are given by
+Among these, the following survival probabilities, also called Az\'ema supermartingales in the literature, and are given by

 while the process